A brief history

 By the 1830s Newtown was meeting stiff competition from elsewhere, particularly Rochdale, and workers’ wages were being driven down.
 The town became a centre of discontent.
 The first Chartist meeting in Wales was held in Newtown in October 1838.
 Unrest reached the stage that for some years it was felt necessary to have a military presence in the town.

 However, it was not to last.
-Competition from the great centres of Lanchasire and Yorkshire caused Newtown’s industry, eventually to collapse.
-In 1912 a catastrophic fire at the huge Cambrian Mills effectively marked the end of woollen cloth manufacture as a major industry in Newtown.
+Competition from the great centres of Lancashire and Yorkshire caused Newtown’s industry, eventually to collapse.
+In 1912 a catastrophic fire at the huge Cambrian Mills effectively marked the end of woolen cloth manufacture as a major industry in Newtown.

 Although both World Wars caused a temporary reversal of the decline, it continued into the 1960s.
 A government report in 1964 made it clear that unless something was done the decline in the economy of Mid Wales would continue.